 How do dysfunctional family dynamics affect the way we love?

 The attachment theory tells us that children diagnosed with PTSD due to Adverse Childhood Experiences tend to have problems with opening up to future partners and have major attachment problems.

 Dysfunctional family dynamics examples include when a child grows up in a toxic family, they may end up having self-esteem issues in a relationship and develop anxiety and trust issues.
-Since children in abusive families tend to run away from their issues, as an adult partner, this person may suppress their feelings and/or try to escape them by turning towards drugs/alcohol.
+Since children in abusive families tend to run away from their issues, as an adult partner, this person may suppress their feelings and try to escape them by turning to drugs/alcohol.